 - 8.1 External walls (excluding windows) must be constructed of a minimum 50% brick, brick veneer, stone, rendered fibrous cement panels, or masonry veneer.

-- 8.2 The façade must be constructed using a mixture of external building materials and must include a minimum of 20% of material other than brick on the façade.
+- 8.2 The façade must be constructed using a mixture of external building materials.
+External walls must be constructed of a minimum of 75% brick, brick veneer, stone, rendered fibrous cement panels or masonry veneer and 25% of material other than brick on the facade.
 Materials other than brick may include:

 - Stacked stone

 - · Sandstone or masonry blocks

-- Weatherboard (Painted)
+- Weatherboard (painted)

-- Lightweight cladding
+- · Lightweight cladding

 - Timber cladding

 - Render

-- Or other material that is approved by Design Assessment Panel
+- Or other material that is approved by Design Assessment Panel.